 Many times since I became a member of this grand fraternity, I have in retrospective moments, asked myself, why I am proud to be a Mason and I dwell upon those things that Masonry has brought before me.

-The feelings of warmth, friendship, and potential comfort in times of distress are always with me, yet they seem to appear most readily in lodge.
+The feelings of warmth, friendship, and potential comfort in times of distress are always with me, yet they seem to appear most readily in Lodge.

-I think that Masonry is many things to many people, and we all take from Masonry those things from within us that are weaker and more vulnerable; it is a kind of storehouse of moral fiber, as well as a refuge from a mad and seething world.
+I think that Masonry is many things to many people, and we all take from Masonry those things from within us that are weaker and more vulnerable; it is a kind of storehouse of moral fibre, as well as a refuge from a mad and seething world.

-To be a Masonic brother affords a time when all is tranquil, when all is at peace, and in a world of turmoil, this aspect of our brotherhood is most rewarding.
+To be a Masonic brother affords a time when all is tranquil, when all is at peace, and in a world of turmoil, this aspect of our Brotherhood is most rewarding.